berylliumsec/nebula_watcher/README.md

 ## Installation

 The easiest way to get started is to use the docker image.
-Please note that the ZAP model is NOT supported in the docker image.
-If you would like to use ZAP please install the package using `pip`.

 **Docker**: